Paper Topic Assignment

 - How did this submission go for you, and how has the overall process gone for you thus far?

-- First, make sure you understand the "big picture" and overall goals.
-Then, think of the details.
+- Start with the "big picture" and overall goals.
+After that, look to the details.

 - A little stress is good.
 But don't panic, focus on the big picture and break it down into steps.